 Sebastian Duncan-Portuondo, DISCOmosaic Cairn, in memory of the victims of the 2016 Orlando, Florida Pulse Club tragedy, part of solo exhibition of artist’s work, organized for Franconia Sculpture Park, Shafer, Minnesota, Summer 2024.

 Alpesh Kantilal Patel’s (they/he) art historical scholarship, curation, and criticism reflect their queer, anti-racist, and transnational approach to contemporary art.
 They are an associate professor of global contemporary art at Tyler School of Art and Architecture, Temple University.
-During 2023, they were curator at large at UrbanGlass, Brooklyn, where they organized a series of exhibitions under the theme, “Forever Becoming: Decolonization, Materiality, and Trans* Subjectivity.”
-Previously Chair of the Editorial Board of Art Journal and Art Journal Open (AJO) and an editor of contemporary art book reviews for caa.reviews, they are associate editor of visual arts, architecture, and art history for the Association for the Study of the Arts of the Present)/Journal.
+Recently, they were an Artist in Residence at Headlands Center for the Arts and curator at large at UrbanGlass, Brooklyn, where they organized a series of exhibitions under the theme, “Forever Becoming: Decolonization, Materiality, and Trans* Subjectivity.”
+Previously Chair of the Editorial Board of Art Journal and Art Journal Open (AJO) and an editor of contemporary art book reviews for caa.reviews, they are associate editor of visual arts, architecture, and art history for the Association for the Study of the Arts of the Present)/Journal and editorial advisory committee member of the Getty Research Journal.

 Their first monograph, Productive Failure: Writing Queer Transnational South Asian Art Histories (2017), mobilizes “affirmative criticality" and "productive failure" as conceptual frameworks to produce a more ethical, entangled, and transparent practice of writing (art) history.
 They are working on a new monograph, Multiple and One: Writing Global Queer Art Histories (under contract with Manchester University Press).